pstelma/SQL_Project_Job_Data_Analysis/README.md

 Throughout this adventure, I've turbocharged my SQL toolkit with some serious firepower:

-- **🧩 Complex Query Crafting:** Mastered the art of advanced SQL, merging tables like a pro and wielding WITH clauses for ninja-level temp table maneuvers.
+- Query Crafting:  Merging tables and wielding WITH clauses for ninja-level temp table maneuvers.
-- **📊 Data Aggregation:** Got cozy with GROUP BY and turned aggregate functions like COUNT() and AVG() into my data-summarizing sidekicks.
+- Data Aggregation: Got comfortable with GROUP BY and turned aggregate functions like COUNT() and AVG() into my data-summarizing sidekicks.
-- **💡 Analytical Wizardry:** Leveled up my real-world puzzle-solving skills, turning questions into actionable, insightful SQL queries.
+- Analytical Wizardry: Leveled up my real-world problem-solving skills, turning questions into actionable, insightful SQL queries.

 # Conclusions